andrescl94/vuln-management-api/README.md

 - **ECS**: A set of replicas of the API container will be deployed.
 This architecture will allow us to easily scale over time.
 - **DynamoDB**: It will be used as the main database of the application.
+- **CloudWatch Logs**: Streams where the application will send access logs for traceability purposes.

 ## Next Steps
 1. **Test coverage**: